oprypin/crsfml/voidcsfml/README.md

 ### Building VoidCSFML

-If you have generated the sources manually or downloaded pre-generated sources, you can go to the *voidcsfml* folder and run:
+If you have generated the sources (or relying on the pre-generated sources), you can go to the *voidcsfml* folder and run:

 ```bash
 cmake . && make